-- 10 ounces turkey sausage or ground turkey (or tempeh for a vegetarian/vegan option)
+- 4 ounces turkey sausage or ground turkey, (or tempeh for a vegetarian/vegan option)

 - 1 teaspoon salt

-PREPARE THE SQUASH: Using a large knife, chop the squash in half pole-to-pole.
+- Prepare the squash: Using a large knife, chop the squash in half pole-to-pole.
 Scoop the seeds and stringy pulp out of the center with a spoon and discard.
-Rub the cut sides of each squash half with a teaspoon of olive oil and season with the salt.
-Wrap in heavy duty aluminum foil (optional, but recommended if cooking over a wood fire).
+Rub the cut sides of each squash half with a teaspoon of olive oil and season with salt.
+Wrap in heavy-duty aluminum foil (optional, but recommended if cooking over a wood fire).

-ROAST THE SQUASH: Place the squash on the grill, cut side up, over medium heat.
-Roast for 30 minutes, then flip the squash so the cut side is facing down, and roast for an additional 15 minutes or until the squash is tender.
+- Roast the squash: Place the squash on the grill, cut side up, over medium heat.
+Grill for 30-40 minutes, then flip the squash so the cut side is facing down, and grill for an additional 15 minutes or until the squash is tender.